aspose-words/Aspose.Words-API-References/english/net/aspose.words/shading/backgroundpatternthemecolor/_index.md

 ---
 title: BackgroundPatternThemeColor
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets the background pattern theme color in the applied color scheme that is associated with this Shadingaspose.words/shading/ object.
+description: Gets or sets the background pattern theme color in the applied color scheme that is associated with this Shading object.
 type: docs
 weight: 20
 url: /net/aspose.words/shading/backgroundpatternthemecolor/